pulumi/docs/content/docs/troubleshooting/_index.md

 To address the issue update your app to use one of the following forms:

-### Invoke the data-source function asynchronously:
+### Invoke the data-source function asynchronously

 ```ts
 const ids = pulumi.output(aws.ec2.getSubnetIds(..., { provider, async: true })); // or